Returning to the Office (FAQs)

 - Be kind.
 This is a stressful time for everyone, and an extra bit of kindness right now can go a long way.

 - TPD is adopting a gradual return to the office strategy.
-Employees are welcome back, but they still have the option to telecommute and work remotely throughout the summer if it is agreed upon between the employee and their manager.
+Employees are welcome back, but they still have the option to telecommute and work remotely if it is agreed upon between the employee and their manager.

 - Cleaning supplies will be available, and employees are encouraged to clean and disinfect workspaces when needed.